AlwaysNever-25/eleventy-alwaysnever25-blog/content/blog/day62.md

 ---
 title: Day 62.
-description: ...where Al clears up a misunderstanding with an old friend, and played Jackbox.
+description: ...where Al had an oopsie with his college, clears up a misunderstanding with an old friend, and played Jackbox.
 date: 2024-03-02
 tags:
   - Daily
   - March 2024
 ---

+Today's class are all cancelled, and I only realized it once I got to my uni, whilst it was raining outside.
+I can't even go home even if I want to...
+I hate my life.

+Other than that, I spent the day lazing around, until afternoon, where I have to face a situation I've been dreading.

 I dreaded the day I had to meet this group of friends that cut me off from their friendship, but turns out I was worrying for nothing.